BernieSumption/wp-geo-big-map/readme.txt

 *   backLink: the URL of the back link, default is the blog home page
 *   backText: the text of the back link, default is "back to blog"
 *   combined_text: the text to show when multiple posts have been combined into one marker.
 This text is appended to the number of posts at that location.
 Default is "posts - click to view",  causing the tooltip to read e.g. "8 posts - click to view"
+* lat, long: the latitude and longitude of the map center.
+The default behaviour is to center the map in the middle of the currently displayed points.
+Both of these properties must be provided to work correctly.
+* zoom: an integer controlling the map scale.
+3 shows most of the world, 10 shows a large city.
+The default setting is to automatically choose the highest zoom level that shows all the points on one screen.
+* mapType: a default map type.
+Available values are: G_NORMAL_MAP, G_HYBRID_MAP, G_PHYSICAL_MAP
 *   Any of the parameters accepted by [get_posts()](http://codex.wordpress.org/Function_Reference/get_posts) which in turn accepts the parameters accepted by [WP_Query()](http://codex.wordpress.org/Function_Reference/WP_Query).
 These parameters control which posts are displayed on the map.

 = A note on grouping points =